 Jankara Market is a big and well-known market in Lagos.
 It is a major hub for locally made goods such as; tie-dyed cloth, trade beads and jewellery to pirate cassettes, pottery, and clothing.
 The market is believed to be dominated by Igbo traders.

-In December 2012, the market was gutted down by fire leading to loss of lives and properties.
-Some traders lost up to 15 million NGN worth of goods in their shops.
 The market boasts of affordable and competitive prices for goods and services.
 Visit Jankara market for a memorable shopping experience.

 CHECK: PROPERTIES FOR SALE IN LAGOS

 Formerly a rowdy and disorganised market, Tejuosho market has become an Ultra Modern Market.
 It prides itself on its beautiful and serene environment.
 Yet, without rowdiness, only a shadow of the Tejuosho market and Yaba market axis will remain.